paragchaudhuri/rt/README.md

 [![rt logo](https://www.cse.iitb.ac.in/~paragc/images/rt-logo-small.jpg)](https://www.cse.iitb.ac.in/~paragc/images/rt-logo-small.jpg)

-rt is a simple ray tracer written in C++.
+rt is a simple ray tracer framework written in C++.

-It provides a basic framework to complete the rendering assignments from the Advanced Computer Graphics course taught as IIT Bombay.

 ### Downloading rt
 rt can be downloaded by cloning the git repository using

 `git clone https://github.com/paragchaudhuri/rt.git`

-### Course information and framework documentation

-For access to course information including slides and reading material, visit the main [Advanced Computer Graphics course website](https://www.cse.iitb.ac.in/~paragc/teaching/2018/cs775).

-The rt framework and coding assignments will be described on the [assignments page](www.cse.iitb.ac.in/~paragc/teaching/2018/cs775/assignment.shtml).

 ### Compiling and using rt